rishabh-panda/Quantum-Nationn/README.md

 ## What is quantum computing?
 Quantum computers harness the unique behaviour of quantum physics: such as superposition, entanglement and quantum interference and apply it to computing.
 This introduces new concepts to traditional programming methods.

+## What does this repository contain?
+Fundamentals of Quantum Algorithms implemented by me using Qiskit at [IBM QUantum Experience](https://quantum-computing.ibm.com/).
+In this part of my GitHub repo I will be sharing my experiences and accomplishments with this booming technology, known as Quantum Computing.